100+ Best Fundraising Ideas for Everyone in 2024

 20. Karaoke

 Karaoke is a fun and uplifting way to raise money for your club.
-You’ll need a karaoke machine, a location to host the event, and contestants!
+You’ll just need a karaoke machine, a location to host the event, and contestants!

 To save money, look into renting karaoke equipment.
 This fundraising idea can also easily be incorporated into bigger events (like dances and festivals).

-To make karaoke even more fun, make it so that when a certain amount of donations is collected, a particular person or group will need to sing.
+To make karaoke even more fun, turn it into a charity challenge.
+Make it so that when a certain amount of donations is collected, a particular person or group will need to sing.
+Or, the person with the highest donation gets to choose someone else to sing!
 For example, students will love the chance to get their principal or favorite teachers to sing on stage.
-Let people pay an entry fee to take part and help you raise more money.

 Fundraising Potential: ++